skuethe/MMM-Spotify/README.md

 - `SPOTIFY_DISCONNECTED`: Spotify is disconnected

 It can be used with MMM-pages for example (for show or hide the module)

+## Credit

+- Biggest thanks to @eouia for all his work and inspiration
+- Special thanks to @ejay-ibm so much for taking the time to cowork to make this module.
+- Thanks to @KamisamaPT for helping design

 ## Update History